obdev/v-usb/usbdrv/Readme.txt

 COMMERCIAL LICENSES FOR AVR-USB
 ===============================
-If you don't want to publish your source code under the terms of the GPL2, you can simply pay money for AVR-USB.
+If you don't want to publish your source code under the terms of the GPL, you can simply pay money for AVR-USB.
 As an additional benefit you get USB PIDs for free, licensed exclusively to you.
 See the file "CommercialLicense.txt" for details.